 Mustonen’s film is skillfully stylish, with each frame being artfully composed.
 The fictionalised events of Lake Bodom acknowledge the real-life tragedy of 1960 without exploiting it, resulting in an enjoyably disconcerting cinematic experience.→

 An ingenious, intelligent, playfully nasty film.
 After the first big twist, triggered by the innocuous and horribly ironic line ‘my heart beats only for you’, the film ramps up the suspense in Hitchcockian fashion.→

 Daniel Lindholm A Finnish-Swedish cinematographer with strong visual language.
-Daniels style is cinematic with an aim for captivating and heightened atmosphere always focusing on the narrative.
+Daniels style is cinematic with a clear aim for captivating and heightened atmosphere always focusing on the narrative.
 His lighting has brave character and he is inspiringly creative when it comes to camerawork.
 Daniel is comfortable working in different genres and aesthetics with high ambition.
-His credits include 6 feature films.
+His credits include 7 feature films.

-The buzzed about Scandinavian dark and thrilling Lake Bodom 2016 has made a mark in the genre scene and the cinematography has been praised by The Hollywood Reporter, Variety and many more.
-Daniel has shot over 400 commercials for national and international clients all over the world.
+The buzzed about Scandinavian dark and thrilling Lake Bodom 2016 made a mark in the genre scene and the cinematography has been praised by The Hollywood Reporter, Variety and many more.
+Daniel has shot over 500 commercials for national and international clients all over the world.
 He has a Masters degree in Cinematography from Aalto University and is a member of the Finnish Society of Cinematographers, F.S.C.
 Daniel is a social guy and always does the most to make the director's vision even greater.